Laid-Back Camp: Anime

 A third season was announced in October 2022.
+It is animated by Eight Bit and directed by Shin Tosaka, with Masafumi Sugiura handling series composition and Hisanori Hashimoto designing the characters.
+The third season aired from April 4 to June 20, 2024.
+The opening theme song is "Reidobakku Jānī" (レイドバックジャーニー, "Laid-Back Journey"), performed by Kiminone, and the ending theme song is "So Precious", performed by Asaka.

+A fourth season was announced to be in production in November 2024.

 Live action

 A live-action television adaptation of the manga was announced in November 2019.
 Actress Haruka Fukuhara portrays Rin Shima, with Yuno Ōhara, Momoko Tanabe, Yumena Yanai, and Sara Shida respectively playing supporting characters Nadeshiko Kagamihara, Chiaki Ōgaki, Aoi Inuyama, and Ena Saitō.
 The drama premiered on TV Tokyo on January 10, 2020, and its first season concluded on March 27, 2020.
 A special program is scheduled for broadcast on March 29, 2021, and a second season of the drama premiered on April 2, 2021.